diegojromerolopez/alfonsox/README.md

 # Alfonso X

-**NOT READY FOR USE IN PRODUCTION**.

 ## What's this?

 A simple spellchecking tool to make easy the spellchecking of code files.

-The aim is to use it with overcommit and automatically spellcheck code files.
+The aim is to use it with [overcommit](https://github.com/brigade/overcommit) and automatically spellcheck code files with a pre-commit git hook.

 ## Installation